carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/05-managing-cuda-dependencies.md

   - defaults

 dependencies:
-  - cudatoolkit=10.1
+  - cudatoolkit=11.3
-  - pip=20.0
+  - pip=22.3
-  - python=3.7
+  - python=3.10
-  - pytorch=1.5
+  - pytorch=1.13
-  - torchvision=0.6
+  - torchvision=0.14
 ~~~
 {: .language-yaml}

 > ## Check your channel priorities!
 >
 > Also take note of the channel priorities: the official `pytorch` channel must be given priority
 > over `conda-forge` in order to insure that the official PyTorch binaries (the ones that include
-> NCCL and cuDNN) will be installed (otherwise you will get some unofficial version of PyTorch
+> NCCL and cuDNN) will be installed otherwise you will get some unofficial version of PyTorch
-> available on `conda-forge`).
+> available on `conda-forge` and these may not include NCCL and cuDNN.
 {: .callout}

 ## TensorFlow

 [TensorFlow](https://www.tensorflow.org/) is a free, open-source software library for dataflow and
 differentiable programming across a range of tasks.
 It is a symbolic math library, and is also used
 for machine learning applications such as neural networks.
 There are lots of versions and builds of
 TensorFlow available via Conda (the output of `conda search tensorflow` is too long to share here!).

 How do you decide which version is the “correct” version?
 How to make sure that you get a build
 that includes GPU support?
 At this point you have seen all the Conda "tricks" required  to solve
 this one yourself!

 > ## Create an `environment.yml` file for TensorFlow
 >
 > In this exercise you will create a Conda environment for TensorFlow.
 Important CUDA dependencies
-> of TensorFlow are the CUDA Toolkit, cuDNN, and
+> of TensorFlow are the CUDA Toolkit (`cudatoolkit`), cuDNN (`cudnn`), and
-> [CUPTI](https://docs.nvidia.com/cuda/cupti/index.html).
+> [CUPTI](https://docs.nvidia.com/cuda/cupti/index.html) (`cupti`).
 Don't forget that if you want to train
-> on more than one GPU, then your environment will also need NCCL and an MPI implementation.
+> on more than one GPU, then your environment will also need NCCL (`nccl`) and an MPI implementation
+> (`mpi4py`).
 >
+>
+> Create a `tensorflow-env.yml` and include the `conda-forge` and `default` channels with the former taking
+> precedence and set the packages that you wish to install.
+>
 > > ## Solution
 > >
 > > Use the `tensorflow-gpu` meta-package to select the appropriate version and build of TensorFlow for
 > > your OS; use [`mpi4py`](https://mpi4py.readthedocs.io/en/stable/) to get a CUDA-aware OpenMPI build.
 > >
+> > Since yo do not know the versions available in the repositories you can use `conda search --channel
+> > conda-forge <pkgname>` to find these out before listing in your `tensorflow-env.yml`.
 > > ~~~
-> > name: null
+> > name: tensorfloww
 > >
 > > channels:
 > >   - conda-forge
 > >   - defaults
 > >
 > > dependencies:
-> >   - cudatoolkit=10.1
+> >   - cudatoolkit=11.8
-> >   - cudnn=7.6
+> >   - cudnn=8.4
-> >   - cupti=10.1
+    > >   - cupti=11.3
-> >   - mpi4py=3.0 # installs cuda-aware openmpi
+> >   - mpi4py=3.1 # installs cuda-aware openmpi
-> >   - nccl=2.4
+> >   - nccl=2.14
-> >   - pip=20.0
+> >   - pip=22.3
-> >   - python=3.7
+> >   - python=3.10
-> >   - tensorflow-gpu=2.1 # installs tensorflow=2.1=gpu_py37h7a4bb67_0
+> >   - tensorflow-gpu=2.11 # installs tensorflow=2.1=gpu_py37h7a4bb67_0
 > > ~~~
+> >
+> > Don't forget to add your `tensorflow-env.yml` to your Git version control so you've a record of how it has developed
+> > over time.
 > > {: .language-yaml}
 > {: .solution}
 {: .challenge}